pedromb/ADM-HW4/README.md

 #### exercise2a.ipynb

-IPython notebook to visualize the centrality measures as per exercise 2 a
+IPython notebook to visualize the centrality measures as per exercise 2a

 #### plots